Program Structure

 Our 29-week program requires a commitment of approximately 32 -36 hours/week.
 Students practice hands-on skills with experienced medical professionals at externship organizations throughout the 29 weeks.
 Learning takes place through:

-Towards the end of the program, all NIMAA students take the National Healthcareer Association MA examination.
-NIMAA instructors support students prior to the examination, leading to our high pass rate of 85%.
+Towards the end of the program, all NIMAA students are provided the opportunity to register for a credentialing exam.
+NIMAA instructors support students prior to the examination, leading to our recent pass rates of 84% in 2021-22 and 71% in 2022-23.

 A Typical Student's Week